Terms, Conditions and Rules of 2023 Eroica California

 Article 2 – Routes and Start

 Each participant has the opportunity to choose the route that best suits their fitness level.
 Each participant must indicate his or her route of choice at the time of registration.
-PLEASE NOTE: Participants will be allowed to change their originally chosen route, without incurring any penalty, until closing of the registration desk on Saturday, April 4.
+PLEASE NOTE: Participants will be allowed to change their originally chosen route, without incurring any penalty, until closing of the registration desk.

 Participants aged between 15 and 17 years will not be allowed to participate in the Long Routes.